HusseinLezzaik/Startup/Company_Name.md

 - Uber: means an outstanding example looks good for a company with big ambitions, directly from dictionary
 - FAMILY_NAME GROUP
 - StabilityAI: stablize the future, by getting people and society to collaborate and build this next generation tech
+- Shopify, Spotify, Expensify, etc: `"-ify"` is often used to convey the idea of making something easier or more efficient

 How to Create a Brand Name: https://www.youtube.com/watch?v=rzbXht7MJVM